Red Lentil and Sweet Potato Soup with Curry and Coconut Milk

 - Add 1 can light coconut milk and cook about 20 minutes more.
 Season to taste with sea salt and serve hot, with fat free Greek yogurt or light sour cream if desired.

 - Heat olive oil in a heavy soup pot, then saute onions, ginger, garlic, and curry powder as described above.

 - Add chopped sweet potato, red lentils, and stock, bring to a low simmer and let cook until lentils are starting to dissolve and sweet potatoes are very soft, about 1 hour.
 (At this point you can mash or puree with an immersion blender if desired.)

 - Add coconut milk and cook soup at the barest possible simmer for about 10 minutes, taking care not to let the mixture boil after the coconut milk has been added.

+If you don't have homemade chicken stock you can use canned chicken broth.
 This recipe was adapted from Thai Coconut Curry Soup at Jeanette’s Healthy Living.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Sweet potatoes and red lentils are both great low-glycemic ingredients, and using light coconut milk makes this Crockpot (or Stovetop) Red Lentil and Sweet Potato Soup with Curry and Coconut Milk suitable for phase 2 or 3 of the South Beach Diet.
 Limit portion sizes for phase 2, since dried beans are limited to 1/3 to 1/2 cup serving.
 This is probably too high in carbs for a traditional low-carb eating plan.

 Find More Recipes Like This One: